pluralsight/guides/draft/other/linux-system-administration/article.md

 ### Step 3 (Optional): Create Command Aliases
 An alternative to using the wide permissions outlined above, we can restrict the list of commands that can be executed by a given user by grouping them into sets known as *aliases*.
 For example, we may want to allow user **jdoe** to only use `adduser` and `usermod`, but not other commands.
 We have to choices here:
-- List the commands one by one at the end in the same entry, such as
+- List the commands one by one (using the corresponding absolute paths) at the end in the same entry, such as
 ```
 pluralsight    ALL=(root) /usr/sbin/adduser, /usr/sbin/usermod
 ```